kaifsiddiquei/GITBOOK/support-community/faqs.md

 ## Privacy and Security

 ### How is my data protected?
-DEXGO protects your data through:
+DecNect protects your data through:
 - **Encryption**: All data encrypted in transit and at rest
 - **Privacy Controls**: Granular privacy controls
 - **Data Minimization**: Collection of only necessary data